Manual installation of Nomad Enterprise

 Preparation

-Server Requirements
+Server requirements

-Cluster Size | CPU Cores | Memory | Storage |
+| Cluster Size | CPU Cores | Memory | Storage |

-Small (< 100 clients) | 4-8 cores | 16-32GB | 50GB SSD |
+| Small (< 100 clients) | 4-8 cores | 16-32GB | 50GB SSD |

-Medium (100-500 clients) | 8-16 cores | 32-64GB | 100GB SSD |
+| Medium (100-500 clients) | 8-16 cores | 32-64GB | 100GB SSD |

-Large (500+ clients) | 16-32 cores | 64-128GB | 200GB+ SSD |
+| Large (500+ clients) | 16-32 cores | 64-128GB | 200GB+ SSD |

-Nomad servers can be very IOPS intensive as it writes chunks of data from memory to storage.
+Nomad servers can be IOPS intensive as it writes chunks of data from memory to storage.
 Ensure that the storage subsystem can handle the write load (SSDs are a must), and be sure to monitor disk latency and throughput.

-Client Requirements
+Client requirements

-Network Requirements
+Network requirements

 Nomad requires a few ports for internal communication, bidirectionally.
 The defaults for those are:

-Port | Name | Purpose | Protocol |
+| Port | Name | Purpose | Protocol |

-4646 | HTTP API | Used by clients and servers to serve the HTTP API | TCP only |
+| 4646 | HTTP API | Used by clients and servers to serve the HTTP API | TCP only |

-4647 | RPC | Used for internal RPC communication between client agents and servers, and for inter-server traffic | TCP only |
+| 4647 | RPC | Used for internal RPC communication between client agents and servers, and for inter-server traffic | TCP only |

-4648 | Serf WAN | Used by servers to gossip both over the LAN and WAN to other servers.
+| 4648 | Serf WAN | Used by servers to gossip both over the LAN and WAN to other servers.
 Not required for Nomad clients to reach this address | TCP and UDP |

-For optimal performance, ensure:
+For optimal performance, ensure the following.

-Low-latency connectivity between servers (< 10ms round-trip time)
+- Low-latency connectivity between servers (< 10 ms round-trip time)

-Sufficient bandwidth for job artifacts and container images
+- Sufficient bandwidth for job artifacts and container images

-Network segmentation between server and client traffic
+- Network segmentation between server and client traffic

 Certificates

-You will need a total of three files:
+You need three files.

 - CA Public certificate (

-) - Server node certificate’s private key: (
+nomad-agent-ca.pem) - Server node certificate's private key: (

-) - Server node public certificate: (
+global-server-nomad-key.pem) - Server node public certificate: (

 Note

-Ensure the certificate’s Common Name (CN) or Subject Alternative Names (SANs) include the DNS names you’ll use to access Nomad, such as `nomad.yourdomain.com`.
-If you’re using separate DNS names for server-to-server communication, include these in the SANs as well.While Nomad's TLS configuration will be production ready, key management and rotation is a complex subject not covered by this guide.
-Vault(opens in new tab) is the suggested solution for key generation and management.
+Ensure the certificate's Common Name (CN) or Subject Alternative Names (SANs) include the DNS names you will use to access Nomad, such as nomad.yourdomain.com.
+If you are using separate DNS names for server-to-server communication, include these in the SANs as well.

-Load Balancing the API and UI
+Load balancing the API and UI

-To load balance the UI and API of the servers (either for human/machine access, CI/CD pipeline consumption, or for initial discovery to join the cluster), you can use any load balancer, in layer 4 or layer 7 mode (caveat: the web UI's exec
+Load balance the UI and API of the servers (either for human/machine access, CI/CD pipeline consumption, or for initial discovery to join the cluster), you can use any load balancer, in layer 4 or layer 7 mode (caveat: the web UI's exec into an allocation uses web sockets, so if you need it for debugging purposes, your load balancer must allow for that).
+Use the /v1/agent/health endpoint for health checking.
+Terminate TLS at the load balancer to enable full mTLS with client verification without impacting human users connecting to the web UI.

 Auto-join